 History of the Washington State Unemployment Insurance Program

 The Washington unemployment insurance program, like programs in other states, was established by President Roosevelt to provide out-of-work individuals with unemployment insurance benefits during the Depression.
-These days, the federal government only intervenes in state affairs during times of exceptionally high unemployment, but currently, it allows states to establish their own EDD unemployment programs.
+These days, the federal government only intervenes in state affairs during times of exceptionally high unemployment, but currently, it allows states to establish their own unemployment programs.
 Washington offers numerous online and print resources to aid workers during the unemployment claim process.

 The Washington unemployment insurance program is funded completely by employers.
 These employers, both private and public, are required to pay taxes to the state, which are distributed to out-of-work employees.
 The state of Washington funds and administers most of the program, but the federal government does cover some administrative expenses.
 It is to the advantage of the state to provide unemployed workers with these unemployment insurance benefits because former employees cannot financially contribute to the economy.

-Learning how to qualify for unemployment in Washington State is essential before you apply for benefits.
+Learning how to qualify for unemployment in Washington State is important before you apply for benefits.
 Unemployment funds are not permanent, but they will replace a considerable portion of your regular income.
 The state requires all employers to pay unemployment taxes, which are meant to be used by former employees who have been fired through no fault of their own.
 The benefits you receive are calculated using a set formula, and your eligibility for unemployment will be determined by the Employment Security Department.

 Periodically, an employee will be denied unemployment in Washington state.
-When an employee is denied unemployment benefits, he or she will probably ask “What can I do if unemployment denied in W.A.?”
+When an employee is denied unemployment benefits, he or she will probably ask “What can I do if unemployment denied in WA?”
 Luckily, there are actions you can take to claim your benefits even if you receive a denial in the mail.

 Filing an unemployment benefits extension in Washington State may be your only choice if your regular benefits are running out.
 If your benefits end during the calendar year, under most circumstances, you will be forced to use your own funds until the next year arrives.
 Fortunately, a WA federal unemployment extension will allow you to continue receiving benefits past your originally end date.